EddieAbbondanzio/eddieabbondanz.io/README.md

 ## How Do I Start?

 It doesn't take much work to get a blog up and running.
 For a basic set up of a static site (which is more than sufficient for a blog) you'll just need a domain.
-If you host the files on GithHub Pages like this one is, then you won't have to pay anything in hosting fees.
+If you host the files on GitHub Pages like this one is, then you won't have to pay anything in hosting fees.

 ## Registering a Domain